ChristopherBrum/rb120/flashcard_questions.md

 - OOP in Depth
   - What is the difference between polymorphism through inheritance and duck-typing?
   - What is single inheritance?
+- Conceptual Questions
+  - Why is it generally safer to invoke a setter method (if available) vs. referencing the instance variable directly when trying to set an instance variable within the class?
+Give an example.
+  - Give an example of when it would make sense to manually write a custom getter method vs. using `attr_reader`.
+  - What is the difference between states and behaviors?
+  - What is the difference between instance methods and class methods?
+  - How do class inheritance and mixing in modules affect instance variable scope?
+Give an example.
+  - How does encapsulation relate to the public interface of a class?
+    - Encapsulation in OOP is about separating our codebase into containers (classes) in order to reduce the dependencies that procedural programming were rife with.
+Furthermore in Ruby we have method access controls which give us the ability to restrict the access of class behaviors (methods) to the public interface.
+The public interface only needs access to certain behavior of a class and does not need to know how these behaviors or any private behaviors function.
+This adds a further layer of protection between data and the public interface as well as lessens dependencies.
+  - What are collaborator objects, and what is the purpose of using them in OOP?
+Give an example of how we would work with one.
+  - How and why would we implement a fake operator in a custom class?
+Give an example.
+  - What are the use cases for `self` in Ruby, and how does `self` change based on the scope it is used in?
+Provide examples.
+  - When does accidental method overriding occur, and why?
+Give an example.
+  - How is Method Access Control implemented in Ruby?
+Provide examples of when we would use public, protected, and private access modifiers.
+  - Describe the distinction between modules and classes.
+  - What is polymorphism and how can we implement polymorphism in Ruby?
+Provide examples.
+  - What is encapsulation, and why is it important in Ruby?
+Give an example.